publicarray/wifi-app/README.md

 and a Svelte frontend.
 It scans nearby networks, aggregates AP data, and visualizes signal, channels, and roaming in real time.

+[!WARNING]
+This app is still in development and may not be fully functional or contain bugs or incomplete features.

 ## Features

 - Multi-platform WiFi scanning (Linux, macOS, Windows)